shizhec/deepRL_atari/README.md

 The default settings are very similar to those used in the DeepMond Nature paper.
 There are only a few small differences of which I am aware.

-A full training run takes between 3.5 and 4 days on my nVidia GTX 970.
+A full training run takes between 3 and 4 days on my nVidia GTX 970, depending on whether or not the parallel option is used.
+Parallel training speeds up training by ~27%, but it may cause different results on some games, due to the higher acting/learning ratio.
+I haven't tested enough to know yet.

-The parallel option probably doesn't work currently.